ngbp/ngbp/README.md

   components into the `vendor/` directory.
 - `bower.js` - this is our project configuration for Bower and it contains the list of Bower dependencies we need.
+- `build.config.js` - our customizable build settings; see "The Build System" below.
 - `Gruntfile.js` - our build script; see "The Build System" below.
 - `module.prefix` and `module.suffix` - our compiled application script is
   wrapped in these, which by default are used to place the application inside a